-78 Ad Theolog.
+&lt;sup>78 Ad Theolog.
 Muchamed. not.
-12.
+12. Editione Ridertana p.
+532.

-Widmonstadius, saies, it was hora diei sexta: Hesychius there also mentioned put in on hora diei septima; wit which agrees that Chronicle of Alexandria, or the Fasti 79 Siculi ωρα 7 της ημερας, i. e. the 7. hour of the day.
-And though none of those are of credit enough to justifie the very hour; yet, it seems, they all meant it a Birth of the day, and not of the night, the hours of which they also note by the name of the hours of the night; neither can it be cleared in the holy Text, whether it were in the night or in the day.
-The Angel in the night saies to the Shepherds, For unto you is born this day, (that is, ετεχθη συμερου) a Saviour, out of which words it wre too much rashness to resolve whether the point of the Birth were in the night or in the day.
+yet, it seems, they all meant it a Birth of the day, and not of the night, the hours of which they also note by the name of the hours of the night; neither can it be cleared in the holy Text, whether it were in the night or in the day.
+The Angel in the night saies to the Shepherds, For unto you is born this day, (that is, ετεχθη συμερου) a Saviour, out of which words it were too much rashness to resolve whether the point of the Birth were in the night or in the day.
 If then Cardan, or his followers had been led by authority, they should have rater erected the figure (if at all they erected it) to the 6. or 7. hour of the day, that is about 12. hours before their supposed time; and so the whole Scheme had been changed, and Aries had been the Horoscope instead of Libra, and Capricorn in mid-heaven for Cancer.
 Besides also, had the mid-night following the 25. day been the just time, those which in Jewry propagated the tradition to Posterity, should (by all probability) have deliver'd it [53] to have been on the 26. day of the Julian December, not the 25.
-For by the use of the Jews, their naturall days 80 were accounted from Evening to Evening: So that the night following the 25. was part of their account of the 26. day, as also the Ecclesiastical account of days by the Cannon-Law,81 and that from ancient time.
-Neither can if for this reason alone be salved, unless advantage of a different account of days be taken from the old use in the State of Rome, whereunto Jewry was then subject: For in that State the naturall day was from midnight 82 to midnight; yet according to that too it stands but indifferent to which of the two days the Birth should be referred, being thus placed at the very point of midnight which parts them.
-Besides also, the Church of Rome have taken it to have been in the nighttime preceding the 25. day, for they in the Vigil of the Feast celebrate the Shepheards watching, and in the morning they have a special Masse with reference83 to the Shepheards visitation of our Saviour, at that time in the Manger: So that according to their supposition, that Scheme is not for the birth, but for a day after: In summe, the hour is every way uncertain, their proof therefore being thus shewed groundless in regard of the exact hour of the natural day (which is unknown) I hope there needs not much be said to justifie that suppositions of dependence [54] 'twixt any working or signification of the Stars, and that great and most sacred mystery of the Incarnation are most impious; although it were so that otherwise the traditions of that art had their place: As if either
+For by the use of the Jews, their naturall days were accounted from Evening to Evening: So that the night following the 25. was part of their account of the 26. day, as also the Ecclesiasticall account of days by the Cannon-Law, 81 and that from ancient time.
+Neither can if for this reason alone be salved, unlesse advantage of a different account of days be taken from the old use in the